moniqueedb/foodie_chatbot/README.md

 The chatbot is trained based on the intents.json file.
 Training the model produces a data.pth file, which is needed for the chatbot to generate responses.

 1. To train the model, run: ```python update_punkt_train.py train```
-2. Simply running ```python update_punkt_train.py``` will return the response, "Retraining is not required."
+2. Simply running ```python update_punkt_train.py``` will return the response, "Re-training is not required."

-OPTIONAL: Modify intents.json with different intents and responses for your restaurant chatbot.
-The chatbot must be retrained each time changes are made to the intents.json file.
+OPTIONAL: Modify intents.json with customized intents and responses for your restaurant chatbot.
+The chatbot must be retrained each time changes are made to the 'intents.json' file.

 ### Run the Flask App